 Neuroimaging research in obsessive-compulsive disorder and related disorders

-The PNC lab is located at the New York University School of Medicine in midtown Manhattan and the Nathan Kline Institute for Psychiatric Research (NKI) in Rockland County, NY, and our studies are recruiting research participants at both sites.
-If you live in New York City, you can participate through the NYU site.
-If you live in the boroughs surrounding New York City (for example, Bergen, Rockland, Orange, and Westchester Counties), you can participate through the NKI site.
+The PNC lab is located across two affiliated institutes - the Nathan Kline Institute for Psychiatric Research (NKI) in Rockland County, New York, which is a research facility run by the New York State Department of Mental Health (OMH), and the New York University Grossman School of Medicine in midtown Manhattan.
+Our studies recruit research participants at both location.
+If you live in New York City, you can participate through NYU.
+If you live in the boroughs surrounding New York City (for example, Bergen, Rockland, Orange, and Westchester Counties), you can participate through NKI.
+For participants living in NYC, we can frequently assist with transportation to NKI for study procedures such as MRI scans.

 The Nathan Kline Institute for Psychiatric Research